 Dr. Brian McCorkle

 Dr. Brian McCorkle is a senior student of Sakyong Mipham Rinpoche and a second-generation Buddhist; his parents studied Zen Buddhism with Philip Kapleau Roshi beginning in the 1960s.
 He has a PhD in Clinical Psychology, and is the Founding Director of the Center for the Study of Religion and Psychology at Boston University, where he held faculty appointments in the Division of Religious and Theological Studies and the School of Theology, conducted empirical research, and provided therapy in the clinic of the Danielsen Institute.
-As Rusung of the Boston Shambhala Center he leads the local Dorje Kasung, a volunteer group responsible for the protection and well-being of the teachers, teachings, and the Shambhala community.
+He also is responsible for the Dorje Kasung at Shambhala Centers throughout most of New England; the Kasung are a volunteer group responsible for the protection and well-being of the teachers, teachings, and the Shambhala community.

 is a long time student and teacher of the Shambhala Buddhist teachings.
 She was a member of the Famlies and Children working group and continues to teach meditation to teens and workshops on Mindfulness and the Art of Parenting to parents.
 She is an Assistant Clinical Professor of Nursing at UMass Boston and teaches pediatric nursing.